Danny Williams (boxer): Early career

+First reign as British and Commonwealth champion

+Williams vs. Senior

 Francis would later vacate the Commonwealth title for a big money fight with Mike Tyson.
 Williams won the title with a closely contested split decision over respected British contender (and former amateur clubmate) Harry Senior.

-British and Commonwealth heavyweight champion
+Williams vs. Potter

 In 2000 Williams put together four knockouts before fighting Mark Potter for the Commonwealth title and the vacant British title.
 In an extremely dramatic fight, Williams suffered a dislocated right arm, yet very bravely fought on with one arm over two rounds before knocking Potter out with a left uppercut.

+Williams vs. Meehan

-After an eight-month layoff for surgery and recovery, Williams returned to knock out a respected opponent – Kali Meehan in 32 seconds, and then avenged his defeat to Francis, stopping the 36-year-old on an eye injury in the 4th round.
+After an eight-month layoff for surgery and recovery, Williams returned to knock out a respected opponent – Kali Meehan in 32 seconds.

+Williams vs. Francis II

+Williams then avenged his defeat to Francis, stopping him on an eye injury in the 4th round.
 Afterwards he was signed by Don King and ended 2001 knocking out US journeyman Shaun Robinson in two rounds on an undercard in America.

+Williams vs. Sprott

-His tenure under King would prove to be uneventful, and he did not renew his contract at the end of 2002, a year that saw Williams retain his British and Commonwealth titles with a knockout of late sub Michael Sprott and a points win over Keith Long.
+Williams' tenure under King would prove to be uneventful, and he did not renew his contract at the end of 2002, a year that saw Williams retain his British and Commonwealth titles with a knockout of late sub Michael Sprott.

+Williams vs. Long

+Williams then scored a points win over Keith Long.
 As this was Williams' third defence of the British title, he won the Lonsdale belt outright, before dropping out of a fight in America with hard hitting South African southpaw Corrie Sanders, because it coincided with Ramadan.

-European title shot
+European title challenge

+Williams vs. Samil Sam

 In February 2003 Williams travelled to Germany to fight the Turk Sinan Samil Sam for his European heavyweight title.
-A hot favourite, Williams was surprisingly dropped three times and stopped in six rounds.
+A strong favourite, Williams was surprisingly dropped three times and stopped in six rounds.
 In the UK, his local rivals Audley Harrison and Herbie Hide derided him in the press.

+Resumed reign as British and Commonwealth champion

+Williams vs. Mirovic

+Williams returned with a fourth round stoppage of Australian Bob Mirovic to retain his Commonwealth title.

+Williams vs. Sprott II

-Williams returned with a fourth round stoppage of Australian Bob Mirovic to retain his Commonwealth title, then knocked out Michael Sprott in five rounds to defend his British & Commonwealth titles.
+Williams then knocked out Michael Sprott in five rounds to defend his British & Commonwealth titles.

+Williams vs. Sprott III

 To begin 2004, Williams re-signed with Frank Warren then lost his British and Commonwealth in a third meeting with Michael Sprott via a disputed close points decision.

+Rise up the ranks

 Williams vs. Tyson

-After two comeback knockout wins, Williams boxed former world champion Mike Tyson in Freedom Hall State Fairground, Louisville, Kentucky in July 2004.
-After staggering Williams numerous times in the first round, Tyson began to tire in the fourth round, when Williams threw a torrent of punches, forcing Tyson to go down.
-Tyson was counted out sitting with his back to the ropes and made no attempt to get to his feet while looking up at the referee.
-He had to be helped to his feet because as was later diagnosed he had torn a ligament in his leg.
+After two comeback knockout wins, Williams boxed former world champion Mike Tyson at Freedom Hall, Louisville, Kentucky in July 2004.
+After staggering Williams numerous times in the first round, Tyson was unable to seriously hurt Williams in subsequent rounds and could not cope with Williams' sustained aggression and accurate combination punching.
+Williams knocked Tyson down with a series of punches in the fourth round for a knockout win.